rykdesjardins/fix-UX6404VI-audio-linux/README.md

 ```
 GRUB_EARLY_INITRD_LINUX_CUSTOM="ux6404vi_cirrus_patch.cpio"
 ```
+12. Update bootloader with new config.
+For grub, I used `sudo update-grub`.
-12. Reboot.
+13. Reboot.

 ## Expected outcome
-The obvious way to test if it works it to try and play sound.
+The obvious way to test if it works is to try and play sound.
+For some reason, the sound check from the UI on Ubuntu didn't work, but everything else including system sounds are working properly.

 The output of `sudo dmesg | grep CSC3551` should also look like this.
 ```